crayxu/biquadris/README.md

 ---

-This game is designed and implemented with lots of object-oriented concepts.
+This game is designed and implemented with some object-oriented concepts.
 There are:
 * Iterator Design Pattern
 * Observer Design Pattern
 * Factory Design Pattern